lupyuen/lupyuen.github.io/src/pinedio2.md

 ![LVGL Test App on PineDio Stack](https://lupyuen.github.io/images/pinedio2-title.jpg)

-TODO

-Here's the code that renders the screen...
+Here's the code that renders the screen, by calling the __LVGL Graphics Library__...

 ```c
 //  Create the LVGL Widgets that will be rendered on the display